 Start by draining and rinsing the chickpeas.

-Place them in a food processor or blender with garlic, lemon juice, olive oil, salt, pepper, water and basil.
+Please place them in a food processor or blender with garlic, lemon juice, olive oil, salt, pepper, water, and basil.

 Taste the hummus and adjust the seasoning as needed.

 Transfer the hummus to a serving bowl, drizzle with olive oil, and a sprinkle of black pepper.

 Serve with your favorite vegetables, pita bread, or tortilla chips.

 - If you have time, remove the skins from the chickpeas for an even creamier hummus.

 - Use canned chickpeas.
 This is an easy way to make delicious hummus.
 Soak and boil dried chickpeas if you prefer, but they take longer.